kkvu/vugaribaywedding/README.md

 - Select a repository name (your URL will be `{GITHUB-ACCOUNT-NAME}.github.io/{REPOSITORY-NAME}`)
 - Choose the repository to be **private**, if you don't want people to be able to access the contents without the password
 - [Create a Github secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named `DECRYPTION_PASSPHRASE` and set the `value` to your desired password (note that the CI pipeline will fail on the first attempt due to the missing password)
-- [Set the publishing source](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source) to the `main` branch in order to activate hosting with Github Pages
+- [Set the publishing source](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-sourceto the `main` branch in order to activate hosting with Github Pages

 To customize the website: